 There is a clear relationship between educational attainment and income; as one accumulates human capital (from education), one becomes more productive in the labor force and garners a higher wage.
-For example, an individual with a high school diploma had median earnings of \$38,792 in 2019,

-To address these wealth disparities in a meaningful way, we must focus on policies that address the underlying causes, not the symptoms. while one holding a bachelor's degree made \$64,896-a premium of 67.3%.
+For example, an individual with a high school diploma had median earnings of \$38,792 in 2019, while one holding a bachelor's degree made \$64,896-a premium of 67.3%.
 Even someone with an associate's degree earns a premium of 18.9% compared to a high school graduate.
 The premium can be larger for someone with an associate's degree in a technical field.